react-knowledgeable/talks/README.md

 # ⚛️ `<RK />`

-React Knowledgeable, nicknamed `<RK />`, is a fair and friendly podium to share what we learn about React.
+React Knowledgeable, nicknamed `<RK />`, is a fun and friendly podium to share what we learn about React.

 This repo is used to collect and organize talk proposals for our events.